 This time of year, you see a flurry of news stories about the COP—the annual climate change conference hosted by the UNFCCC (or in plain English, the United Nations Framework Convention on Climate Change).
 But what is the COP?
 Who is going?
 And why does it matter?
-Here’s everything you need to know ahead of COP 27 in Sharm el-Sheikh, Egypt (November 6-18).
+Here’s everything you need to know ahead of COP 28 in Dubai (November 30 – December 12).

 If you’re not familiar with the COP’s history, it can be tricky to follow the coverage of the climate change negotiations, so we turned to our own Leila Yassine to demystify it.
 Yassine began working on climate issues in the late 1990s with Greenpeace Lebanon, and she is currently the Rainforest Alliance’s global advocacy manager for nature.